Swedish Lithuania: Union of Kėdainiai

 Kėdainiai Manor was where the Union of Kėdainiai was signed.

 On 20 October 1655, over 1,000 nobles, mostly from Samogitia, gathered at the Kėdainiai Manor, signed the Union of Kėdainiai on behalf of the Grand Duchy of Lithuania, dissolved the Polish–Lithuanian Commonwealth and solemnly declared the establishment of a personal union with the Swedish Empire.
 The Swedish side was represented by Lord High Treasurer Magnus Gabriel De la Gardie and Governor Bengt Skytte, with the latter also holding the position of viceroy.
-King of Sweden Charles X Gustav became Grand Duke of Lithuania.
-Following this, another act was signed by which the Lithuanian nobility pledged its loyalty to the Swedish Crown.
-On 23 October 1655, the Lithuanian Advisory Council was inaugurated.
-Swedish Lithuania was set up as a dominicum directum with Jonušas Radvila being promised exceptional rights to certain estates.
-It is known that both Jonušas and Boguslavas Radvila (Bogusław Radziwiłł) initially wanted to acquire the Lithuanian territories of Minsk, Navahrudak, Brest Voivodeships and Volkovysk, and Grodno Counties (most of modern-day Belarus), as well as the Polish Podlaskie Voivodeship.
-Meanwhile, ethnic Lithuania was supposed to remain under the direct rule of Sweden.
+King of Sweden Charles X Gustav became Grand Duke of Lithuania.^{:185}^{:14} Following this, another act was signed by which the Lithuanian nobility pledged its loyalty to the Swedish Crown.
+On 23 October 1655, the Lithuanian Advisory Council was inaugurated.^{:125} Swedish Lithuania was set up as a dominicum directum with Jonušas Radvila being promised exceptional rights to certain estates.
+It is known that both Jonušas and Boguslavas Radvila (Bogusław Radziwiłł) initially wanted to acquire the Lithuanian territories of Minsk, Navahrudak, Brest Voivodeships and Volkovysk, and Grodno Counties, primarily comprising the territory of present-day Belarus, as well as the Polish Podlaskie Voivodeship.
+Meanwhile, ethnic Lithuania were to remain under the direct rule of Sweden.
 Jonušas Radvila also hoped to become an uncrowned ruler of the entire Swedish protectorate, but his endeavour was unsuccessful.

 Seeking to improve Sweden’s reputation among the Lithuanian peasantry and secure a greater political advantage over the Lithuanian nobility, Gabriel De la Gardie was entrusted with assuring them the abolition of serfdom.
 However, this ultimately did not help to improve their relations with the peasantry as they were left with the burden of supplying significant resources to the Swedish forces and their military effort.
-The Swedish administration began confiscating estates from nobles who did not recognise their authority and set the tax rate to 110 000 thaler — many who refused or were unable to pay them were killed, arrested or deported to Sweden with their property being destroyed.
-The Swedish troops were relocated in the country, with Šiauliai serving as the chief military headquarters and garrisons being stationed across Lithuania proper, including several regiments in Skirsnemunė.
-For military purposes, Swedish cartographer Georg von Schwengeln and field marshal Erik Dahlbergh have produced a detailed map of the Kaunas region and southern Samogitia.
+The Swedish administration began confiscating estates from nobles who did not recognise their authority and set the tax rate to 110 000 thaler – many who refused or were unable to pay them were killed, arrested or deported to Sweden with their property being destroyed.
+The Livonian field army of 7,200 men^{:91} were moved into the country, with Šiauliai serving as the chief military headquarters and garrisons being stationed across Lithuania proper, including several regiments in Skirsnemunė.^{:60} On 17 January 1656, De la Gardie was officially appointed Governor-General of Samogitia as well as the remaining Lithuania held by the Empire.^{:12} For military purposes, Swedish cartographer Georg von Schwengeln and field marshal Erik Dahlbergh have produced a detailed map of the Kaunas region and southern Samogitia.